top of page

 Aurora on site

-Northern lights, or aurora borealis, can be seen easily from the garden and lake directly in front of our cabins, as in the pictures here.
+The Northern Lights, or aurora borealis, are easily visable from the garden and lake directly in front of our cabins, as in the pictures here.
 Aurora start in autumn and continue on and off throughout winter until spring, being stronger around the equinoxes.
-Since we are located in the middle of the wilderness, by a large open space and far from city light pollution, the views are incredible.
+Since we are located in the middle of the wilderness, by a large open space and far from city light pollution, the views can be incredible.

 The aurora often form arcs from horizon to horizon and sometimes the arcs begin to twist and sway like curtains in the wind, occasionally expanding to fill the whole sky.
 The aurora can also take on a more cloud-like appearance, but if you are lucky, they can be seen moving fast and shining very brightly.
 They are more common around midnight, but can actually appear at any time during the evening and will fade away before sunrise.
 The picture below shows all of our buildings and the aurora, photographed from our lake with an iphone - the cabin lights are obviously not strong enough to obstruct the light from the aurora!

 The aurora come and go during the night.
 However, they can only be seen on clear nights and even then, they might only last for a few minutes, so when the forecast is good, it's best to be outside as soon as it gets dark.
-Since the aurora can be seen from our garden on clear nights, it's not necessary to book an aurora tour elsewhere.
-But, if it's cloudy, we have a guide who can take you to find places where there are no clouds to hunt for the lights.
+If the conditions are right, the aurora form a continuous, fluctuating ring, or auroral oval, around the north and south poles, which is typicaly around 200km wide.
+This oval generally appears between 60° to 70° latitude, and since our latitude is 66°53’53”N, the aurora can be easily seen from our garden.
+This means that it's not necessary to book an aurora tour elsewhere on clear nights.
+If it's cloudy, however, and you have a car, you can easily drive around to try to find places without clouds yourselves.

 Aurora over Korvala log cabins_edited.jpg